• Skip to primary navigation

 Apple chutney is like a chunky apple sauce with the warming flavors of curry, ginger, and cinnamon.

-Apple chutney in a yellow bowl by cilantro, cinnamon, and ginger.
+Overhead apple chutney in yellow bowl by ginger root, cilantro, and cinnamon in jar.

 Want an alternative to apple sauce or cranberry sauce this harvest season?